IDEAs in Action Curriculum

 These are the learning outcomes that are expected of students after completing a course.

-- Analyze configurations of power and the forms of inequality and bias they produce.
+- Analyze configurations of social, economic, and political power and how they influence the functioning of societies and forms of inequality.

 Questions for Students